 However, sometimes I want a lightened-up version of my favorite cozy classics!
 But, don’t get me wrong, I still want the warm, hearty meal with copious amounts of cheese, just minus all the food coma bloat.

-This super cheesy sheet pan gnocchi meal has all the classic flavors of french onion soup, just lightened-up and turned into a knife and fork, easy weeknight meal!
+This super cheesy sheet pan baked gnocchi meal has all the classic flavors of french onion soup, just lightened-up and turned into a knife and fork, easy weeknight meal!

 Fluffy gnocchi on a bed of tender, savory and candy-sweet caramelized onions studded with fragrant garlic; smothered with salty parmesan and gooey mozzarella.
 Baked until golden brown, gooey and delicious; then finished with a generous drizzle of silky, tart balsamic vinegar and a scattering of fresh, earthy thyme.

-This baked gnocchi is a hearty and satisfying, lightened-up way to enjoy comfort food!
+This baked gnocchi is a hearty and satisfying, lightened-up way to enjoy comfort food.
 Basically, this is proof that healthier comfort food does exist!

-And, if that wasn’t enough to rock your world, this French Onion Baked Gnocchi is crazy easy to make!
+And, if that wasn’t enough to rock your world, this French Onion Baked Gnocchi recipe is crazy easy to make!
 All you do is throw ingredients on a sheet pan and bake them in layers – starting with the onions and ending with cheese.
 Embarrassingly easy, right?!

-Oh, and if you are looking to add a little protein to this meal, simply add some chicken or sausage to a sheet pan and bake it right along side the gnocchi in the oven.
+Oh, and if you are looking to add a little protein to this vegetarian meal, simply add some chicken or sausage to a sheet pan and bake it right along side the gnocchi in the oven.
 I mean, is this versatile, or what?!

 What are gnocchi?